 A Healthier Alaska

-Join the fight to end heart disease and stroke at the next Anchorage event!
+Join the fight to end heart disease and stroke at the next event in Alaska!

 Tobacco and E-Cigarettes

 1 in 4 Alaskan teens are vaping putting them at risk for a lifetime of nicotine addiction.
 In collaboration with Alaska Heart & Vascular Institute, we are working to tackle the problem of youth vaping and support those who want to quit.
 In addition are collaborating with public health organizations and lawmakers to ensure tobacco and e-cigarette products stay out of the hands of our kids.